Elhanan Winchester: Education

 Elhanan Winchester had limited formal education.
 He furthered his education primarily by self-study, mastering Latin, French, Greek, and acquiring a foundational command of Hebrew which he used to enhance his biblical scholarship.
 Winchester had a prodigious memory and great eloquence—skills he used throughout his ministerial career.

-Marriage and children
+Personal life

 Winchester's personal life was filled with tragedy.
 When he was eight, his mother died giving birth to his brother Benjamin.
 Four of his five wives died.
-Of his seven children, most died at or near childbirth.
-Only one survived infancy, Reconcile, who lived only 17 months.
-At his death in 1797, at the age of 46, his only survivor was his fifth wife.
+Of his eight children, most died at or near childbirth.
+Only one survived infancy, Reconcile, who lived 17 months and died on September 20, 1773.
+At his death in 1797, at the age of 45, his only survivor was his fifth wife.